 Some states limit how much you can claim for a death caused by medical malpractice.
 If multiple relatives file separate wrongful death lawsuits, the law will treat them as one plaintiff filing a single claim.
 That means the total amount awarded to all plaintiffs cannot exceed the cap on noneconomic damages set by law.
 Eligible parties would divide any award they recover.
 State laws may dictate the percentages that each person can receive based on their relationship with the deceased person.

 In some medical negligence cases, multiple defendants share responsibility for a victim’s death.
 For example, a patient may have died because of an error that occurred during a surgical procedure.
 In that case, the doctor who performed the surgery and the hospital where the operation took place might share liability.
 If your family sues both parties, laws in your state may limit the total amount of damages you may recover.
-A wrongful death lawyer can explain how these caps could affect your claim.
+Our wrongful death attorneys can explain how these caps could affect your claim.

 Other State Statutes Could Affect Your Case